galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 The *"(Intercept)"* value represents the reference value, it is rarely used for interpretations.
 We see no significant effect on the 'global' model which seems logical as it considers the three surveys that are in three geographical areas so three distinct communities.
-However, we observe that also with models on each surveys separately.
+However, we observe that also with models on each of the three surveys separately.

 > ### {% icon question %} Question
 > What does this result with no significant effect found mean?
 How can we explain it?